qlik-oss/corectl/docs/corectl_object_rm.md

-## corectl dimension remove
+## corectl object rm

-Remove one or many dimensions in the current app
+Remove one or many generic objects in the current app

 ### Synopsis

-Remove one or many dimensions in the current app
+Remove one or many generic objects in the current app

 ```
-corectl dimension remove <dimension-id>... [flags]
+corectl object rm <object-id>... [flags]
 ```

 ### Examples

 ```
-corectl dimension remove ID-1
+corectl object rm ID-1 ID-2
 ```

 ### Options

 ```
-  -h, --help      help for remove
+  -h, --help      help for rm
       --no-save   Do not save the app
 ```